sgm17/aml2025-group-27/PROBLEMSETTING.md

 - Confusion Matrix

+### 4.1 Baselines
+*Machine Learning Baseline*: We will compare results with a machine learning baseline, using a Multilayer Perceptron (MLP).
+*Statistical Baseline*: To assess whether our GNN model achieves meaningful performance beyond trivial classifiers, we will use a Random Classifier.
-We will also compare results with a baseline model (MLP) and with the literature review on Alzheimer’s disease classification using rs-fMRI and brain functional networks in the article of (“Multi-label classification of Alzheimer's disease stages from resting-state fMRI-based correlation connectivity data and deep learning”)
+*Literature Baseline*:  Finally, we will compare our results with the literature on Alzheimer’s disease classification using rs-fMRI and brain functional networks, in particular the article “Multi-label classification of Alzheimer's disease stages from resting-state fMRI-based correlation connectivity data and deep learning”, which serves as a performance benchmark for similar tasks using deep learning.

 ## Team Members:
 - **Lucía Cortés** - [https://github.com/luciacortes063](https://github.com/luciacortes063)